AnonHappySubmit/DeepLungSceening_blind/README.md

 This is the Deep Learning Open-source Lung cancer risk estimation repository, with PyTorch implementations.
 We prevoide source code, running tutorial, pre-trained model, docker, and [example image](https://drive.google.com/drive/folders/1gyKfWa_vmI_0K0dZ_lBUynCnOJhy3dKU?usp=sharing) in this repository.

+This is for the blinded review of this paper "Validation of Cancer Risk Estimation Combining Lung Screening CT with Clinical Data Elements".

 Please see the requirement in the Dockerfile.
 Different version packages should be easy to adapt (not guarantee).

 # Tutorial